Skip to main content

 MemoryTotal usage (%)Total memory usage over time

-FilesystemTotal usage (%)Total filesystem usage over time
+FileSystemTotal usage (%)Total file system usage over time

-DiskRead Bytes (Bytes/sec)Disk IO read over time
+DiskRead Bytes (Bytes/sec)Disk I/O read usage over time

-DiskWrite Bytes (Bytes/sec)Disk IO write over time
+DiskWrite Bytes (Bytes/sec)Disk I/O write usage over time

 View instance logs